-425 - PRACTICAL CIVICS AND GOVERNMENT 10
+425 - PRACTICAL CIVICS AND GOVERNMENT 10 Meets 5 Times/Week - 1 Credit - Grade 10 By recommendation process

 An emphasis will be placed on developing social studies skills, including but not limited to map literacy, reading for the main idea and for supporting details, identifying cause and effect, classifying information, outlining, interpreting graphs and charts, placing events in chronological order, and inductive and deductive reasoning.
-The content of the course is similar to Civics and Government 10, but is more cursory.
+The content of the course is similar to CIVICS AND GOVERNMENT 10, but is more cursory.

-431 - U.S. HISTORY AND GEOGRAPHY 11

-Meets 5 times a week - 1 Credit - Grade 11
+431 - U.S. HISTORY AND GEOGRAPHY 11 Meets 5 Times/Week - 1 Credit - Grade 11